paketo-buildpacks/blog/content/posts/0021-java-buildpacks-enhancements.md

   --env BP_JVM_VERSION=17
 ```

-Agreed, since the `bellosoft-liberica` buildpack [release 10.0.0 back in March 2023](https://github.com/paketo-buildpacks/bellsoft-liberica/releases/tag/v10.0.0), you no longer need to specify `BP_JVM_VERSION=17` since it's now the default version from 11.
+Fortunately, we can simplify!
+Since the `bellosoft-liberica` buildpack [release 10.0.0 back in March 2023](https://github.com/paketo-buildpacks/bellsoft-liberica/releases/tag/v10.0.0), you no longer need to specify `BP_JVM_VERSION=17` since it's now the default version from 11.

-Also, if you've read the previous item, you could argue that you can replace `BP_MAVEN_BUILD_ARGUMENTS="-Dmaven.test.skip=true --no-transfer-progress package -Pnative"` with `BP_MAVEN_ACTIVE_PROFILES="native"`.
+Also, the sharp-eyed reader might notice you can replace `BP_MAVEN_BUILD_ARGUMENTS="-Dmaven.test.skip=true --no-transfer-progress package -Pnative"` with `BP_MAVEN_ACTIVE_PROFILES="native"`.

 Making the previous invocation much simpler: